NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   core Foundry code while reducing the likelihood of conflict with other modules.
 Again, if you don't have a module that depends on this, I'd recommend not installing it, unless you're a module developer.
     - Core Settings
-        - Collect runtime information --> Enabled
+        - Notify GM of issues --> Enabled
+        - Notify players of issues --> Disabled
     - LibWrapper Settings Menu
         - Keep as defaults
 - [Loot Sheet NPC 5e](https://foundryvtt.com/packages/lootsheetnpc5e/) - Adds an NPC loot sheet.
 This information is stored separately from the token's main